Lifespan Community Health Institute

 Summer Sun Safety and More

 Don’t let a sunburn spoil your summer fun — or damage your skin

 Lazing in the sun with the perfume of coconut-scented tanning lotion wafting around you — is that your idea of a perfect summer day?
 Then it’s time to hit the reset button.

 While everyone needs a little time in the sun to produce vitamin D (which helps in the absorption of calcium for stronger and healthier bones), unprotected exposure to the sun's ultraviolet rays can injure the skin, eyes, and immune system.
 It can also cause cancer.

 Although heredity and environment play a part, dermatologists blame sunburn and too much exposure to UV rays for damaging the skin, leading to wrinkles, sun spots, and skin cancer.

-Skin Check, formerly known as Sun Smarts, will take place at several Rhode Island beaches this summer.
-Beachgoers will get free, private screenings by expert dermatologists.
-The events are presented jointly by Lifespan Community Health Institute, Rhode Island Departments of Health and Environmental Management, the Partnership to Reduce Cancer in Rhode Island, Brown Dermatology Inc., American Cancer Society, and NBC 10.
+Skin Check, formerly known as Sun Smarts, takes place at several Rhode Island beaches in the summer.
+Beachgoers get free, private screenings by expert dermatologists.
+The 2019 events were presented jointly by Lifespan Community Health Institute, Rhode Island Departments of Health and Environmental Management, Rhode Island 211, the United Way, Bank Newport, the Partnership to Reduce Cancer in Rhode Island, Brown Dermatology Inc., American Cancer Society, Women's Dermatologic Society, and NBC 10.

 Identifying cases of skin cancer at their earliest, most treatable stage and educating the public about effective sun protection are the twin goals of Skin Check.
 A local couple credit the Skin Check program for discovering that the husband and wife had melanoma.
 Learn more about their story.